The flavor of steamed fish prepared with live fish is out of this world.

 That is all you need.
 It is simple.

 Now check your kitchen cabinet.
 Make sure you have all the ingredients in the recipe.
-Get any items that are not available and get the freshest possible fish that your fish vendor can offer to you.
+Get any items that are not available and get the freshest possible fish that your fishmonger can offer to you.

 7 steps to steam fish with simple ingredients